-The possibility of digitizing glass slides as Whole Slide Images (WSI) offers a huge potential for teaching, education and training:
+The possibility of digitizing teaching glass slide collections as Whole Slide Images (WSI) offers a huge potential for teaching, education and training:

 Expensive glass slide collections do not have to be maintained

 Due to digitization, the original staining is preserved

 All students see exactly the same virtual slide instead of similar glass slides